lauralorenz/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

 1. Scale pod on the same node as the existing inference workload.
 2. Scale pod on the other nodes in the same node pool as the existing inference workload.

 #### Prepare your environment to autoscale with HPA metrics

 Install the Custom Metrics Adapter.
-This adapter makes the custom metric that you exported to Cloud Monitoring visible to the Horizontal Pod Autoscaler (HPA) controller.
-For more details, see HPA in the Google Cloud Managed Service for Prometheus documentation.
+This adapter makes the custom metric that you exported to Cloud Monitoring visible to the HPA.
+For more details, see HPA in the [Google Cloud Managed Service for Prometheus documentation](https://cloud.google.com/stackdriver/docs/managed-prometheus/hpa).

 1. The following example command shows how to install the adapter: